Balochistan to be made polio-free by end of May

 -

-Balochistan to be made polio-free by end of MayJanuary 13, 2017Print : Islamabad
+Balochistan to be made polio-free by end of MayJanuary 13, 2017Print : National

 With continued decline in cases, the proportion of positive environmental samples, and genetic diversity of the circulating virus, Pakistan is closer than ever to interrupting polio virus, stated Ayesha.
 She however, conveyed her concern on the persistent positive environmental samples from Quetta and the most recent polio case detected from Killa Abdullah a day before.
 “With the progress in core reservoirs of Karachi and Khyber-Peshawar, the existing gaps in Quetta block need to be immediately filled to achieve the goal,” she said.